mosbth/cimage/README.md

 v0.6.x (latest)

+* Correcting internal details for save-as and response json which indicated wrong colors.
+Fix #62.
 * Fixed fill-to-fit that failed when using aspect-ratio.
 Fix #52.
 * JSON returns correct values for resulting image.
 Fix #58.
 * Corrected behaviour for skip-original.
 Fix #60.